Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 Creates the label to replace the button when the question is answered, used on the question screen.

 #### create_button(row: int, column: int, int_question_selected: int=0, button_number: int=0, width: int=20, height: int=5, text: str="Error", button_type: str="calculation")
-Creates the button used on both gui screens for questions and answers.
+Creates the button used on both GUI screens for questions and answers.

 ---